This drug is highly effective against kidney stones.

-Five categories: A, B, C, D, and X are used to classify the possible risks to a fetus when a drug is taken during pregnancy.
+Five categories: A, B, C, D, and X, classify the possible risks to a fetus when a drug is taken during pregnancy.

-Renalof falls into category B. There have been no well-conducted human studies with renalof.
+Renal falls into category B. There have been no well-conducted human studies with renal.
 In animal studies, pregnant women were given this drug, and the babies did not show any medical problems related to this drug.

 Certain medications should not be used during pregnancy or breastfeeding.
-However, other medications can be used safely during pregnancy or breastfeeding, as the benefits to the mother outweigh the risks to the fetus.
+However, other drugs can be used safely during pregnancy or breastfeeding, as the benefits to the mother outweigh the risks to the fetus.

-Although the manufacturer states that it should not be used during pregnancy and a non-hormonal contraceptive method should be used to prevent pregnancy during treatment.
+Although the manufacturer states that it should not be used during pregnancy, a non-hormonal contraceptive method should be used to prevent pregnancy during treatment.